shilpamusale/vertex-care/README.md

     In Terminal 1 (Backend):

         ```Bash
-        python vertexcare/api/main.py
+        uvicorn vertexcare.api.main:app --host 0.0.0.0 --port 8000
+        ```
     In Terminal 2 (Frontend):
-        ```

         ```Bash
         streamlit run dashboard.py
-        Now, you can open the Streamlit URL provided in your browser to use the VertexCare Intervention Planner.
+        You can now open the Streamlit URL provided in Terminal 2 to use the planner.
         ```
 - **6. Run Tests**
     To run the automated unit tests, use the following command: